Feyerabend/vm/debug/README.md

 ### viewlog.html

-Very long logs can be difficult to sieve through.
-Therefore some kind of 'viewer' with filtering or sorting may help.
+Long logs can be challenging to navigate.
+A dedicated viewer with filtering or sorting options can make this process easier.
+While text files may not present many obstacles, programming languages or machine code often benefit significantly from such specialized tools.

 ![Log viewer](../assets/images/logviewer.png)